 Clause 56 of the Victoria Planning Provisions applies to all planning schemes in Victoria and sets out the requirements for residential subdivision.

-The clause 56 requirements are supported by complementary State Planning Policy and planning scheme provisions for subdivision, relevant zones and overlays and planning practice notes.
+The clause 56 requirements are supported by complementary planning policy and planning scheme provisions for subdivision, relevant zones and overlays and planning practice notes.

 It applies to land in a:

-- And Comprehensive Development Zone and Priority Development Zone that provides for residential development.
+• Comprehensive Development Zone or Priority Development Zone that provides for residential development.

 Each zone contains a table that sets out the objectives and standards of clause 56 to be met for each class of residential subdivision.
-The 4 classes are:
+The four classes are:

 A plan under a Development Plan Overlay or Incorporated Plan Overlay, that provides for residential subdivision in these zones must meet the specified requirements of clause 56.